 In and around the hutongs, especially at the entrances, there are small neighborhood eateries and shop.
 Since it was time for lunch, I thought I brave it and eat in one of those eateries.
 I know, to many people the cleanliness of places like these are suspicious.
 But then, these sort of places and food is not something new to me.
 So I won’t even consider this a risk to tell the truth.

-Sometimes the best places to eat is just places like these — where … More on following page.
-Click here to continue reading
+Sometimes the best places to eat is just places like these — where … Continue reading

 I must be getting too old.
 After that long day at the Forbidden City, I thought I would be OK after a good night rest.